 To qualify for the “Gregory Dokes Performing Arts” award, students must have a passion for Performing Arts and meet the following requirements:

-* Recipients must have a GPA of 3.80 or higher in Performing Arts department
+* Recipients must have a GPA of 3.80 or higher in PUB Performing Arts.

-* Recipients must have perfect attendance while attending the summer program
+* Recipients must have perfect attendance while attending the PUB Performing Arts Summer Academy

-* Recipients must have demonstrated outstanding leadership skills and have a record of consistent participation while in class.
+* Recipients must have demonstrated outstanding leadership skills and have a record of consistent class participation.

 This course is designed to enrich the students exposure and fundamental understanding of the fine and performing arts.
 Students will participate in a physical and or virtual production/performance to depict the theme of each year’s summer academy.